jennyslu/trivia_app/backend/README.md

 touch instance/config.py
 ```
 Edit `instance/config.py` to contain any secret values you want.
-Also edit `config/development.py` to point to your local databsek.
+Also edit `config/development.py` to point to your local database.

 To run the server, execute: